 To summarize it all,

-If you are travelling in summer, pack a lot of full sleeve cottons, couple of thermals, a few light woolens, few pairs of woolen socks, monkey cap, regular cap, sunglasses, woolens gloves, 1 light jacket and as a backup, keep a heavy windproof jacket as well.
+If you are traveling in summer, pack a lot of full sleeve cottons, couple of thermals, a few light woolens, few pairs of woolen socks, monkey cap, regular cap, sunglasses, woolens gloves, 1 light jacket and as a backup, keep a heavy windproof jacket as well.
 If you are riding a motorcycle, the heavy windproof jacket becomes a must and it wouldn’t hurt to carry 2 pairs of waterproof shoes.

-If you are travelling in winter carry lots of thermals, several heavy woolens, 2 pairs of gloves, Woolen Monkey caps, sunglasses, several pairs of woolen socks, warm waterproof shoes, mufflers and a heavy jacket.
+If you are traveling in winter carry lots of thermals, several heavy woolens, 2 pairs of gloves, Woolen Monkey caps, sunglasses, several pairs of woolen socks, warm waterproof shoes, mufflers and a heavy jacket.